AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 ### Models to try

-- You will need to connect your account to <u>[weights.gg](http://weights.com/)</u> to be able to download these models
+- You will need to connect your account to <u>[weights.com](http://weights.com/)</u> to be able to download these models
-    - Click on the 3 dots (...) on weights.gg models, then Download model.
+    - Click on the 3 dots (...) on weights.com models, then Download model.
 You will need an account

 **Female:**